You might have noticed that at Lavolio we love flowers.

-Roses are beautiful and make for wonderful decorations and garnishes: imagine them adorning a lavish wedding cake or whole, floating in a drink.
-But they are then often discarded.
-I was interested in their aromatic flavour, not only by itself but also in what it can bring to enhance a dish.
-After all, most edible flowers, whilst aesthetically pleasing, can (and should!) be treated as ingredients in their own right.
+Roses are beautiful and make for wonderful decorations and garnishes.
+Imagine them adorning a lavish wedding cake or whole, floating in a drink.
+But then, we often discard them.
+I was interested in their aromatic flavour, by itself and also how it can enhance a dish.
+After all, most edible flowers, besides being aesthetically pleasing, are ingredients in their own right.

 The Greeks, Romans and Persians were all partial to cooking with roses -using them to infuse oils and medicinal waters, or to add natural sweetness.
-It was the Persians who developed a technique to steam rose petals to extract the perfumed oil, and obtained rose water as a by-product.
+The Persians developed a technique to steam rose petals to extract the perfumed oil, and obtained rose water as a by-product.
 This technique then spread to India and Arabia and successively to Europe via the Bulgarian Rose Valley, which today produces the largest percentage of the world’s rose oil.

 Persians, Greek and Romans also used rose petals to decorate their banquet tables.
 The poet Horace references this in his odes, for example in this passage: “O command now that the wines be brought forth / and the perfumes, and the blossoms all too brief / of the rose whilst circumstances yet permit [...].”
 Roses were considered as a symbol of purity and used in ceremonies such as weddings, but also funerals.